sebastianarnold/SECTOR/README.md

 Sebastian Arnold, Rudolf Schneider, Philippe Cudré-Mauroux, Felix A. Gers and Alexander Löser.
 "SECTOR: A Neural Model for Coherent Topic Segmentation and Classification."
 Transactions of the Association for Computational Linguistics (2019).

+The corresponding WikiSection Dataset can be obtained [here](https://github.com/sebastianarnold/WikiSection).

 ## Getting Started

 These instructions will get you a copy of SEC up and running on your local machine for development and testing purposes.
 If you are going to use TeXoo as a Maven dependency only, you might skip this step.